 The protection of automotive software systems is made possible by the modeling of the communication behavior and the application logic.
 Interfaces are tested and the interplay of distributed components and services are considered.
 The modular models allow for high reusability.

 To reduce complexity in the vehicle, Siemens is developing an embedded ICT platform with the vehicle architecture RACE (Reliable Automation and Control Environment), which allows software-based driver functions to be installed.
 Thus, the standardized RACE hardware platform takes the place of a dedicated function-specific control unit hardware.
 This allows a vehicle to be retrofitted with configurations, selected functions or even the full functionality.
 In addition, this technology meets all today's and future requirements for highly-automated and autonomous driving.

 The simple, fast and inexpensive integration of predefined and new driving functions is made possible by RACE by means of open, standardized software.
 Compared to dedicated functional control units, fewer hardware components and less wiring are required; Sensors and actuators can be used several times for various functions.
-The use of the RACE platform in the CITY eTAXI reduces the need for hardware and at the same time creates the prerequisite for a large configuration diversity for driving functions.
+The use of the RACE platform in the ACM CITY reduces the need for hardware and at the same time creates the prerequisite for a large configuration diversity for driving functions.
 RACE fulfills high safety and reliability standards (ISO262262), including fault-tolerant behavior, and enables both plug-and-play capability and failure-free fault injections.

 On the dashboard, the driver is informed of all the information concerning the condition of the vehicle.
 This includes information such as speed, battery charge status and remaining range.
 Warnings or error messages of the vehicle are also presented clearly for the driver.

 An infotainment platform is provided to the passenger in the ACM CITY.
 With this, he can look at the current route, get more detailed information about sights along the route or surf the Internet.